"I think every interaction I have, there's something I walk away going, 'Oh my God, I sound like a jerk.' It's constantly happening.": Tim Robinson

 "Writing is one thing, but I'm way more insecure and neurotic when it comes to acting."

-This chronic self-analysis is quintessential Type 4.
-They live in a perpetual state of examining their own thoughts, feelings, and behaviors—often concluding they've failed in some way.
+This chronic self-analysis is classic Type 4.
+They live in a perpetual state of examining their own thoughts, feelings, and behaviors, often concluding they've failed in some way.

 But Tim channels this anxiety into comedy that makes others feel less alone.
 As one critic observed: "As an anxious person, I take enormous comfort in I THINK YOU SHOULD LEAVE.
 Every single sketch feels like Tim Robinson affirming the experience of anxiety and then blowing right past it to the point of absolute absurdity, and the result is cathartic."